 Your target market will depend on what you decide to specialize in.
 If you specialize in weddings, your target market will be people in the younger range, as well as their parents.
 Overall, your market is likely to be primarily women.
-You can probably find your target market on sites like Instagram and Facebook.

 Where?
 Choose your business premises

 Your location should align with your target market’s accessibility.
 For a physical store, consider foot traffic, visibility, and proximity to complementary businesses.
 If your focus is online, invest in a user-friendly website and robust e-commerce platform.
 Also, consider a location that facilitates easy shipping and receiving if you plan to sell products online.

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

 Short, unique, and catchy names tend to stand out